gbisaga/devops/aws-devops-dynamodb.md

     - Search by date, total storage for a customer, list of all objects with attribute or by date
 - Hook up to Amazon ElasticSearch to get a better search capability
    - DynamoDB -> stream -> lambda -> update ElasticSearch
+   - pay for ES, but may be cheaper in RCUs, and search much more powerful